GitLeandroHub/exercise-1-and-2/submission/exercise_1/readme.md

 Exercise One

-1.Setup development environment
+1.Setup development environment<br/>
-2.Fork & clone this project
+2.Fork & clone this project<br/><br/>
-3.Update author in Cargo.toml file
+3.Update author in Cargo.toml file<br/>
-4.Run a single node testnet and send a transaction
+4.Run a single node testnet and send a transaction<br/>

 ------------------------------------------------------------------------------------------------------